Best practice review of Workplace Health and Safety Queensland

 The review and subsequent recommendations specifically considered:

 - the appropriateness of WHSQ's Compliance and Enforcement Policy

 - the effectiveness of WHSQ's compliance regime, enforcement activities, and dispute resolution processes

 - WHSQs effectiveness in relation to providing compliance information and promoting work health and safety awareness and education

 - the appropriateness and effectiveness of the administration of public safety matters by WHSQ

 - any further measures that can be taken to discourage unsafe work practices, including the introduction a new offence of gross negligence causing death as well as increasing existing penalties for work-related deaths and serious injuries.

-An independent reviewer, Mr Tim Lyons, has been appointed by the Honourable Grace Grace MP, Minister for Employment and Industrial Relations, Minister for Racing and Minister for Multicultural Affairs to undertake the best practice review and to consider and report on any potential measures, both operational and legislative, that could be taken to address the matters raised in the terms of reference.
-The reviewer will be supported by a tripartite reference group which will provide commentary and advice on the matters to be considered as part of the review.
+An independent reviewer, Mr Tim Lyons, was appointed by the Honourable Grace Grace MP, Minister for Employment and Industrial Relations, Minister for Racing and Minister for Multicultural Affairs to undertake the best practice review and to consider and report on any potential measures, both operational and legislative, that could be taken to address the matters raised in the terms of reference.
+The reviewer was supported by a tripartite reference group which provided commentary and advice on the matters to be considered as part of the review.

 - Last updated

 - 28 July 2017